 Sadly Barron’s tobacco bill – which included many of PMI’s suggestions – didn’t make it through parliament, because it could have made a huge difference to many smokers.
 We can only hope that now we’ve left the EU the government will gut the Tobacco Products Directive anyway, removing restrictions on advertising e-cigs and HnB as well as binning the stupid e-liquid limits.

 Verdict: Biased and childish

-As for Dispatches, the last part of the programme featured Moore visiting Indonesia to complain about PMI adverts being placed “in front of a school” – it was actually in front of a stall that sold cigarettes, funnily enough – and saying, “If (PMI) really wants to save lives, then surely the best way is to stop selling people cigarettes.”
+As for Dispatches: The Secrets Of Big Tobacco, the last part of the program featured Moore visiting Indonesia to complain about PMI adverts being placed “in front of a school” – it was actually in front of a stall that sold cigarettes, funnily enough – and saying, “If (PMI) really wants to save lives, then surely the best way is to stop selling people cigarettes.”

-This pretty much sums up the biased and childish approach Dispatches took to an important public health issue.
+This pretty much sums up the biased and childish approach Dispatches: The Secrets Of Big Tobacco took to an important public health issue.
 What PMI are trying to do is to offer smokers real alternatives that give the pleasure of smoking without most of the health risk.
 They’re in a strong position to do that; after all they know the technology, they know what their customers want, and they have the funding and global distribution network to get good products into smokers’ hands.
 But they need some time; they can’t wave a magic wand and get every smoker to switch to safer products overnight.